mmalloul/OuijaTv/README.md

 ### Local development

+To run the svelte frontend in development:\
+`npm run dev`

-Turn on the Python back end:\
+To run Python back end:\
 `cd python`\
 `python server.py`

-To run the svelte frontend in development: `npm run dev` \

 ### Docker

 To be able to run the application locally you have to do the following.

 Create the file `docker-compose.override.yml` in the root directory.